Skip to content

 What is a Reg SHO threshold security and why do I see two rows in /history?

-A Reg SHO threshold security is a stock with five or more consecutive settlement days of excessive fails-to-deliver.
+A Reg SHO threshold security is an equity security that appears on a threshold securities list under Regulation SHO due to persistent fail-to-deliver positions meeting regulatory thresholds for five consecutive settlement days.
 The platform returns two priced rows for these symbols: one for the Pre-Borrow offer (your original quoteReqID) and one for the cheaper Single Use offer (quoteReqID + ".SU").
 Accept either one - accepting the other auto-expires.
 See Short Locates.

 WebSocket